Medini2006/interactive-apology-page-main/README.md

 # 💕 I'm Really Sorry ❤️ - Interactive Apology Page

-A cute, interactive apology webpage designed to melt hearts and win forgiveness!
+A cute, interactive apology webpage with **real moving emoji animations** — walking animals, floating hearts, physics bursts, and a playful runaway button.
 Built with love by **Medini Thrishala**.

 ![Apology Page Preview](preview.png)
 <!-- Add a screenshot of your page here -->